AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ground.
-Such thinkers would refuse their attention to men who could not understand their reasonings, sympathize with their perplexities, refute their fundamental arguments, and meet them in the spirit of Christian courtesy.[^195] Different instruments are needed for different ends.
+Such thinkers would refuse their attention to men who could not understand their reasonings, sympathize with their perplexities, refute their fundamental arguments, and meet them in the spirit of Christian courtesy.[^196] Different instruments are needed for different ends.
 Where Clement of Rome might have been useless, Clement of Alexandria became deeply influential.
 Where a Tertullian would only have aroused contempt and indignation, an Origen won leading Pagans to the faith of Christ.
 From Alexandria came the refutation of Celsus; from Alexandria the defeat of Arius.
-It was the cradle of Christian theology.[^196]
+It was the cradle of Christian theology.[^197]

 \"There can be no doubt that the wonderful advance of Christianity among the cultivated, during the First and Second Centuries, was made by the remarkable men who founded and maintained the Alexandrian school of Christian thought.
-While the common people heard gladly the simple story of the Gospel, the world\'s scholars were attracted and won by the consummate learning and genius of Clement and Origen, and their coadjutors.\" "Pagan thinkers would have paid attention to Clement when he spoke of Plato as truly noble and half-inspired; they would have looked on the African father as an ignorant railer, who had nothing better to say of Socrates than that he was \'the Attic buffoon,\' of Aristotle than '*miseriun Aristotelem*!'
-Such arguments as Tertullian\'s It is credible because it is absurd, it is certain because it is impossible, would have been regarded as worse than useless in reasoning with philosophers.\" The Alexandrine Universalists met philosophers and scholars on their own ground and conquered them with their own weapons.
+While the common people heard gladly the simple story of the Gospel, the world\'s scholars were attracted and won by the consummate learning and genius of Clement and Origen, and their coadjutors.\"

+"Pagan thinkers would have paid attention to Clement when he spoke of Plato as truly noble and half-inspired; they would have looked on the African father as an ignorant railer, who had nothing better to say of Socrates than that he was \'the Attic buffoon,\' of Aristotle than '*miseriun Aristotelem*!'
+Such arguments as Tertullian\'s It is credible because it is absurd, it is certain because it is impossible, would have been regarded as worse than useless in reasoning with philosophers."

+The Alexandrine Universalists met philosophers and scholars on their own ground and conquered them with their own weapons.
 Under God, the agency that gave Christianity it's standing and wonderful progress during the first three centuries, was the Catechetical school of Alexandria, and the saintly scholars and Christian philosophers who immortalized the famous city that was the scene of their labors.
-They met and surpassed the apostles of culture, and proved at the very beginning that Christianity is no less the religion of the wise and learned than of the unlettered and simple.
+They met and surpassed the apostles of culture and proved at the very beginning that Christianity is no less the religion of the wise and learned than of the unlettered and simple.
 The Universalist Church has never sufficiently recalled and celebrated the great labors and marvelous successes of their progenitors in the primitive years of Christianity.

-\"Those who are truly called the fathers and founders of the Christian church were not the simple-minded fishermen of Galilee, but men who had received the highest education which could be obtained at the time, that is Greek education. \* \* \* In Alexandria, at that time the very center of the world, it had either to vanquish the world or to vanish. \* \* \* Christianity came no doubt from the small room in the house of Mary, where many were gathered together praying, but as early as the Second Century it became a very different Christianity in the Catechetical school of Alexandria, \* \* \* What Clement had most at heart was not the letter but the spirit, not the historical events, but their deeper meaning in universal history.\"[^197]
+\"Those who are truly called the fathers and founders of the Christian church were not the simple-minded fishermen of Galilee, but men who had received the highest education which could be obtained at the time, that is Greek education....In Alexandria, at that time the very center of the world, it had either to vanquish the world or to vanish....Christianity came no doubt from the small room in the house of Mary, where many were gathered together praying, but as early as the Second Century it became a very different Christianity in the Catechetical school of Alexandria...What Clement had most at heart was not the letter but the spirit, not the historical events, but their deeper meaning in universal history.\"[^198]

-Muller points out the fact that the Alexandrine "current of Christian thought was never entirely lost, but rose to the surface again and again at the most critical periods in the history of the Christian religion.
+**Muller** points out the fact that the Alexandrine "current of Christian thought was never entirely lost, but rose to the surface again and again at the most critical periods in the history of the Christian religion.
 Unchecked by the Council of Nicaea, AD 325, that ancient stream of philosophical and religious thought flows on, and we can hear the distant echoes of Alexandria in the writings of St. Basil (AD 329-379), Gregory of Nyssa (AD 332-395), Gregory of Nazianzus (AD 328-389), as well as in the works of St. Augustine (AD 364-430)."

 The reader of the history of those times cannot help deploring the subsequent substitution of Latin Augustinianism and its long train of